Picking the perfect date for your holiday party

 We admit, a holiday party held outside peak party hours lacks a bit of the reckless abandon that makes a get-together really hop.
 But, there’s still a way: if you only have daytime free, have a holiday open house.
 Make (or order) some catered small bites, stock up on wine or pre-mix a few drinks, and let the party come to you.
 Daytime on Sunday or Saturday is perfect for an open house—guests will appreciate the freedom to choose the hour, you’ll love the relaxed expectations, and if you’re feeling bold, you can go out after.

 Since the holiday season is a fairly finite amount of time that tends to get jam-packed with plans, it can be tricky to figure out how far in advance to send out holiday party invitations.
 If you’re wondering how early to send holiday party invitations, you are not alone.
 Here’s our advice: Traditionally, it’s recommended that a host invites their guests two-to-three weeks before the event, with a slightly longer lead time for more formal parties.
-But since the last holiday season was effectively canceled due to the pandemic, your friends’ calendars might be filling up more quickly than usual.
-In that case, you can either send out invitations three-to-four weeks ahead of time, or start spreading the word a bit early.
+If you like to plan ahead, you can either send out invitations three-to-four weeks ahead of time or start spreading the word a bit early.
 You can even send out holiday party save the dates if you haven’t ironed out all the small details but want to ensure your besties can make it.

 Now that you know the date, go out and get it—browse our save the dates for holiday parties.